Asbestos in swimming pools can be more common than you might think, find out more information about Marble-sheen & Asbestos here.

 For more information regarding asbestos, you can learn more here Asbestos Information

 It can take many forms and develop many colour patterns over the years.
 The first step is your pool colour, a white/grey Marblesheen when filled with water typically makes your pool look like a light sky-blue colour, though this alone means nothing unless the pool is emptied.

-Here are some photos to help you recognize Marblesheen in a swimming pool, it is important to remember that Marblesheen can have these features individually as well as a combination of all of some or all of them!
+Here are some photos to help find / detect or recognize Marblesheen in a swimming pool, it is important to know that Marble-sheen can have these features individually as well as a combination of some or all of them!

 Marblesheen was intended to be white since the main ingredient in the Marble mixture is white cement, many factors can come in to change the look of Marblesheen, time is the biggest culperate for any changes in the look and feel of the Marblesheen.

 Pool Chemicals can also affect the colour of the Marblesheen.

 Most Marblesheen will have calcium spots throughout the surface, in many cases it indicates hollow spots within the pool surface and can develope into what we call pot holes, this is when the marblesheen deteriorates so badly it goes right through to the concrete shell of the pool.